Kawa-no-Kami: In popular culture

 Kawa-no-Kami is a minor character in the 2001 animated movie Spirited Away.
 There is a scene where Kawa-no-Kami goes to the bath house.
 He is filled with trash which gives him the appearance of a stinking spirit.
 This led staff to be hesitant to clean him.
-When Chiriro is asked to clean Kawa-no-Kami, she discovers something sticking out of Kawa-no-Kami's side.
+When Chihiro is asked to clean Kawa-no-Kami, she discovers something sticking out of Kawa-no-Kami's side.
 She decides to pull it out.
 The other staff then helps Chihiro when they realize he is not a stinking spirit but a river spirit filled with pollutants.
 Many have said the scene represents themes about environmental issues.